 After walking through transition yesterday this should be a breeze.
 Grab your bag and find a space to get changed where you won’t feel panicked.
 The first thing to do is remove the rest of your wetsuit and place it on the ground next to you.
 Put your bike gear on, stuff your wetsuit, goggles and hat in the blue bag, then drop it off on your way to the bike.
 Grab your bike off the rack and head straight to the “bike out” banner.

-All Ironman races are held on closed roads (save for a few crossing points), so you generally don’t have to worry about cars, but you do have to worry about other competitors which can be just as dangerous, especially on multi lap courses where you run the risk of reaching the back markers or being lapped yourself.
+All Ironman races are held on closed roads (save for a few crossing points), so you generally don’t have to worry about cars.
+You still have to worry about other competitors though which can be just as dangerous.
+Especially on multi lap courses where you run the risk of reaching the back markers or being lapped yourself.
 Keep to the left as much as you can, and always check over your shoulder when making a change in direction to ensure you’re not about to wipe someone out.
 If you are about to pass a slower athlete, take a wide line around them, especially when approaching a corner they may swing out to take the racing line around.

 Ironman events all have a 12 meter drawing zone, which means it is illegal to ride less than 12 metres behind another rider, unless overtaking.
 If you are passed, it is your responsibility to allow the 12 metre gap to re-establish.
 Don’t draft because everyone else is doing it, as you risk a five minute penalty from a roaming marshal in the form of a blue card.

-The bike will be the first time in the race that many of you will feel comfortable, but don’t make the mistake of using this as a chance to drop the hammer as adrenaline flows, you still have a very long day ahead of you.
+The bike will be the first time during your Ironman race day that many of you will feel comfortable.
+Don’t make the mistake of using this as a chance to drop the hammer as adrenaline flows, you still have a very long day ahead of you.
 Stick to a pace which you perceive being able to sustain between now and when you cross the finish line.

 There will be hills on the course, whether gentle or steep, and pacing these will make a huge difference to your bike split.
 If you are riding on the flats at a heart rate of 140BPM, then you sprint up a hill at 170BPM, that will be a huge effort and take several minutes to recover from.
 Make too many of these big efforts on the hills and you’ll be exhausted before you start the run.
 Instead, it’s smarter to use your gears to ride up them with the minimum effort required to get over the hill.
 This will still increase your heart rate, but allow you to get straight back to racing once you hit the bottom of the descent, rather than freewheeling with burning lungs for a few minutes.